Wacky-Mole/RareMagicPortal_3_Plus/README.md

 #### **J. Random Teleport Mode**
 - Sends players to a random location upon activation.
 Player is very likly to die! (most of the map is water)
 - Adds unpredictability and risk, suitable for adventure servers or event-based challenges.
-- Will only transported within the default map size
+- Will only transported within the default map size.
+- Makes a funny public annoucement when a player takes the portal.
+-

 ---

 #### **K. Admin-Only Mode**
 - Restricts portal use to server admins.
 - Ensures exclusive access for server management, events, or private builds.
-- Configurable for specific portal colors or types (e.g., Gold or White).

 ---